How to Flip a SaaS on Acquire

 In-person CS

-In-person interaction is important in customer service³, but no solo founder can do CS indefinitely (and potential buyers likely won’t want to).
-At some point, you will probably want to outsource customer service to either an employee or contractor.
+In-person interaction is still important in customer service, but no solo founder can do CS indefinitely (and potential buyers likely won’t want to).
+At some point, you will probably want to outsource customer service to either an employee or a contractor.

 Fortunately, it’s easy to find an affordable customer service contracting service.
-Many of them are located in countries like the Philippines or parts of eastern Europe.
+Many of them are located in regions like the Philippines, Latin America, or parts of Eastern Europe.
 You can also contract with agents on places like Upwork and Fiverr and hire them full-time later.
+While hiring your own support staff is more work up front, it will likely be cheaper and more efficient in the long run.

 Automated CS